-And if you feel like going outside for a moment to get refreshed, make sure someone else is home, and remember to order take-outs on your way home.
-If your mom ends up in the hospital, consider bringing snacks for the nurses who tirelessly look after your mom when no family members are around.
+And if you feel like going outside for a moment to get refreshed, make sure someone else is home, and remember to order takeout on your way home.
+If your mom ends up in the hospital, consider bringing snacks for the nurses who tirelessly look after her when no family members are around.

 6. Relax, Take It Easy!

 What is interesting about aromatherapy elements is that you can create whatever vibe you want.
 Does your mom love the earthy vibe?
 Go for sage, cedarwood, and walnut candles or oils.
-The key is to find the aroma that can put your mom to lie down and get relaxed.
+The key is to find the aroma that can make your mom lie down and get relaxed.

 7. Notes Daily Symptoms

-Never underestimate any health problems.
+Never underestimate any health problem.
 Although your mom looks and feels strong during her sick days, you and other family members should note her daily symptoms.
-Ask how your mom feels twice or thrice a day.
-You can manually write the symptoms down or use related apps if available.
+Ask how your mom feels twice or three times a day.
+You can manually write the symptoms down or use related apps if they’re available.
 This note can be essential once she needs to be administered to the hospital or whenever the family doctor asks.

 8. Go to the Appointments

-Your daily symptoms note we mentioned previously would be a great help on this matter.
+Your daily symptom note, which we mentioned previously, would be a great help in this matter.
 Bring it with you during doctor visits and write down the medical assessments from your doctor.
 Be proactive during and between the appointments by sharing your number with the doctor.
-You can ask and call them for medical updates.
+You can ask or call them for medical updates.